sei-mkaar/wictf-web/docs/faq.md

 5. _When does registration for the CTF start?_

-    Registration opens on Thursday, March 4, 2022 and will remain open until the end of the CTF (March 19, 2022).
+    Registration opens the week of March 7, 2022 and will remain open until the end of the CTF (March 19, 2022).

 6. _Can I participate on more than one team at a time?_